 We started with the salad.
-Instead of Caesar’s Salad, since we are in the Philippines, Ridgewood calls it the Ka Cesar.
+Instead of Caesar’s Salad, since we are in the process of making with maid this airbnb home cleaning Philippines, Ridgewood calls it the Ka Cesar.
 I found that cute 😀 As for the salad, it was a winner!
 Even the guys in our group who normally don’t eat greens found the salad too hard to resist.

 In keeping with the Filipino theme, they skipped the Parmesan cheese in the dressing.
 Instead, they used Keso de Bola, which is our local version of the Edam cheese.
 It gave the dressing a bit of bite while maintaining its salty, savory taste.
 Paired with the fresh greens of Baguio, the Ka Cesar salad is delish!

 Then, we had the Kalderetang Pork.
 The meat was very soft that you don’t need a knife to cut it.
 Very tasty as well.
 I was surprised that there were olives in the dish.
 Who knew you could put olives in kaldereta?! 😀

 Ridgewood’s kitchen also brought to the table the Hubaderang Lumpia.
 I cannot help but be amused by that.
 Kudos to whoever decided to name these dishes!

 To explain the name, Hubaderang Lumpia is basically a dish that contains all of the ingredients of a lumpia except the wrapper.
 So, there you go – naked lumpia because there is no wrapper. 😀

 Aside from that, my friends and I also enjoyed the Pambansang Pasta, which to me was a very interesting dish.
 It actually had salted egg on it.
 I must say, the fusion dishes of Ridgewood Hotel and Restaurant really surprises and delights the diner!